-- The IFCs used in our microfluidic systems are fabricated using a specialized polymer, and other specialized materials, that are available from a limited number of sources.
-In the past, we have encountered quality issues that have reduced our manufacturing yield or required the use of additional manufacturing processes. - · Specialized pneumatic and electronic components for our C1, Callisto, Juno, and Polaris systems are available from a limited number of sources. - The electron multiplier detector included in the Helios/CyTOF 2 systems and certain metal isotopes used with the Helios/CyTOF 2 systems are purchased from sole source suppliers. - The movement stage included in the Imaging Mass Cytometer is purchased from a sole source supplier. - The nickel sampler cone used with the Helios/CyTOF 2 systems is purchased from single source suppliers and is available from a limited number of sources. - The raw materials for our Delta Gene and SNP Type assays and Access Array target-specific primers are available from a limited number of sources.
+• The IFCs used in our microfluidic systems are fabricated using a specialized polymer, and other specialized materials, that are available from a limited number of sources.
+In the past, we have encountered quality issues that have reduced our manufacturing yield or required the use of additional manufacturing processes.

+- Specialized pneumatic and electronic components for our C1, Callisto, Juno, and Polaris systems are available from a limited number of sources - The electron multiplier detector included in the Hyperion/Helios systems and certain metal isotopes used with the Hyperion/Helios systems are purchased from sole source suppliers. - The movement stage included in the Hyperion imaging mass cytometer system is purchased from a sole source supplier. - The nickel sampler cone used with the Hyperion/Helios systems is purchased from single source suppliers and is available from a limited number of sources. - The raw materials for our Delta Gene and SNP Type assays and Access Array target-specific primers are available from a limited number of sources.